Cash Generator

-Cash Generator is a United Kingdom-based Buy and Sell store.
+Cash Gen UK Limited, trading as Cash Generator, is a United Kingdom–based Buy and Sell store.
 Its headquarters are in Edinburgh, United Kingdom.
 The retailer opened its first store in Bolton in February 1994.
 The company has expanded, with corporate and franchise stores, and currently has 120+ stores across the United Kingdom (2018).

 The company describes itself as a Buy, Sell and Buy Back Store.
 Its core business is the buying and selling of second hand goods, mainly electrical, entertainment products and gold.